 Resul t State description Monitor state in OpenNMS Horizon

-1 other DOWN

-2 unknown DOWN

 3 ok UP

 4 non-critical DOWN

 5 critical DOWN

 6 non-recoverable DOWN

 You'll need to know the maximum number of possible logical disks you have in your environment.
 For example: If you have 3 RAID arrays, you need for each logical disk array a service poller.